-In this case, the flow argument cannot be immediately adapted to show that the fibers are isomorphic outside this divisor; the main obstacle is that we lose the properness condition.
-Intuitively, it can happen that the closer a point of the central fiber is to the poles of the vector field, the smaller the open set where the integral curve is defined.
+Now the flow argument cannot be immediately adapted to show that the fibers are isomorphic outside this divisor; the main obstacle is that we have lost the properness condition.
+Intuitively, it can happen that the closer a point of the central fiber is to the poles of the vector field, the smaller the radius where the integral curve is defined.
 Hence it may not be possible to define the flow over a disk of fixed positive radius.

-On the other hand, a classic result called Volumetric Theorem, see \cite[Theorem 1.5.3]{PZ}, ensures birationality of the fibers if a certain volume constrain holds for $f\colon\sX\to\Delta$.
-This volume constrain is immediately related to supported deformations.
+However, a classical result, called Volumetric Theorem, see \cite[Theorem 1.5.3]{PZ}, ensures birationality among the fibers if a certain volume constrain holds for $f\colon\sX\to\Delta$.
+This constrain is strongly related to supported deformations.
 The main idea of this paper is to combine geometrical arguments relying on the flow of the meromorphic vector field with a similar volume constrain.
 Indeed volume constrains control the flow of the meromorphic vector field.